 - Kuwait - Organized as a constitutional monarchy, Kuwait has a population of more than 4.3 million.
 Its capital is Kuwait City.

-- Lebanon - The government of Lebanon is a parliamentary public.
+- Lebanon - The government of Lebanon is a parliamentary republic.
 Beirut is the capital of Lebanon.
 The country's population exceeds 6.7 million individuals.

 - Oman - The country of Oman is an absolute monarchy.
 Its capital city is Muscat.
 The country's population is just over 5.2 million people.